 - counselling

-Applicants who have successfully completed a bachelor’s degree or a diploma in a Health Sciences, Social Sciences, or a related field, with an overall average of B minus (or 2.7 GPA or 70%) may be considered for advanced standing into Semester 3 of the program.
+Applicants who have successfully completed a bachelor’s degree or a diploma in health sciences, social sciences, or a related field, with an overall average of B minus (or 2.7 GPA or 70 per cent) may be considered for advanced standing into semester 3 of the program.

 Your Field Education Options

-Field placement is a key component of this program as it allows students to apply classroom theory while working with real patients.
+Field placement is a key component of this Hearing Instrument Specialist program, as it will allow you to apply what you've learned in the classroom to the work you will do with real patients.

 This program offers both an internal and an external placement during semester 6.